 Objective: To construct a model of a creature that will blend in with a chosen habitat.

 Have the children choose a nearby location (patch of grass, shrub, garden bed), then each build a creature that blends in with this habitat/environment.
 They can construct their creatures using both materials you provide and any they can find outside.
 When it is completed they should secretly place their critter in its habitat.
 Lead the children on a tour to each of the habitats to see if they can find the hidden critters.
 Clues to each critter may be given as needed.
-(This activity can be done indoors if necessary, assigning each group a different location in the classroom.)

 Materials: assorted craft materials including twigs, popsicle sticks, coffee stirrers, colored tissue and construction paper, fabric, pipe cleaners, modeling clay, glue, scissors, markers, tape.